pygeomet/PyGEOMET/README.md

     python setup.py install

 Note: The code uses Cython which requires a C-compiler.
 For Windows users, the compiler usually doesn't come by default with the operating system so you have to install it.
-Microsoft Visual C++ is free and can be downloaded at [link](http://landinghub.visualstudio.com/visual-cpp-build-tools).
+Microsoft Visual C++ is free and can be downloaded [here](http://landinghub.visualstudio.com/visual-cpp-build-tools).
 Follow the installation wizard instructions and it should work for compiling the Cython code for PyGEOMET.

 ### Dependencies
 While there are many different ways to get and install Python, we recommend you install the Anaconda Python Distribution from Continuum Analytics ([download site](https://www.continuum.io/downloads)).
 PyGEOMET is primarily tested using this distribution on both Python 2.7 and 3.5.